awillig/dcp-vardis/spec-v1.0/dcp-issues.md

 - Offer a management facility to enable and disable the beacon transmission process.

+- Offer a management facility to change the selection of inter-beacon generation times, in particular the (long-term) rate at which beacons are generated

 - There is no runtime liveness checking of client protocols and no proper cleanup.
 That could be a soft-state mechanism for registered protocols, together with additional status codes

 - Add something like a 'network identifier' to the BP header, so that we can reliably separate two swarms in close vicinity

+- Introduce a finite queue into the interface between client protocols and BP, in addition to the queue of indefinite size.
+This finite queue will need additional status codes when the queue is full at the arrival of another payload

+- Allow to control the process of which payloads to include in the beacon by introducing explicit priorities for client protocols

 ## SRP